 A file named

 .replit can be added to any repl in order to customize the behavior of the run button.
-This is a simple toml file that looks something like:
+Written in toml, a

 run = "<run command here>" language = "<repl language>" # optional